Henry David Thoreau

 - Percy Walker

 Our meeting started with the verse that Rudolf Steiner gave to the teacher of Greek and Latin at the first Waldorf school in Stuttgart.
+You can find this verse in the lecture collection titled The Genius of Language.
 Then Rose read a fascinating early twentieth century newspaper article about the old railroad on Mt.
 Tamalpais.
 From here we segued to a reading from Jack Kerouac’s novel The Dharma Bums.
 This is the text that inspired the recent event “Celebrating the Mountain” at All Souls on Tamalpais.
 And then the discussion took off in many directions as meeting members enthusiastically shared personal experiences and reflections.

 “No matter how high you climb Cold Mountain road,